symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 .. note::

     We do not never specifiy absolute URLs in the auto route system.
-A paths absoluteness is determined by its position in the builder unit chain.
-I.e. if the specified provider is first in the chain it will naturally be the base of an absolute URL.
+A paths absoluteness is determined by its position in the builder unit chain, i.e. if the specified provider is first in the chain it will naturally be the base of an absolute URL.

 content_method